rayguna/rails-omnicalc-2/README.md

 ```
 Troubleshooting Tips: Pay attention to spellings.

-- Get the all the forms to work.
+- The rest of the bugs were found to be naming inconsistencies in the form objects and in passing parameters in the RCAV elements.

+***